Find Trade Colleges

 In-state tuition fees for undergraduate students at Chemeketa Community College are $6,120 per year.

-Chemeketa Community College did well in our overall quality rankings, too.
-It placed #4 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Oregon list.
+Chemeketa Community College not only placed well in our value ranking, but it is also #4 on our Best Allied Health Services Undergraduate Certificate Trade Schools in Oregon list.

 Carrington College, Portland landed the #8 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
 Located in the large city of Portland, Carrington College, Portland is a private for-profit college with a small student population.